hsigstad/hsigstad.github.io/_pages/about.md

 title: About
 ---

-I'm a postdoctoral fellow at University of Brasília's Department of Economics and an economist at the Research Department of the Federal Labor Prosecution Office (MPT) in Brazil and at [SmartLab](http://smartlabbr.org/), a joint initiative with the International Labor Organization.
+I'm an Assistant Professor at the Department of Economics, University of Oslo.
+I obtained my Ph.D. from Harvard University in 2019.
+My research interests are in the areas of political economy and law and economics.

-I have a doctoral degree in economics from the University of Brasília, with a one-year period as visiting scholar (with class credit) at Harvard University.
+You can find my cv here.

-My research interests are related to political economy, economic history, and macroeconomics.
+Contact information: henrik.sigstad@econ.uio.no